TomPace101/nanopore_diffusion/notes.md

 than adding more command line arguments.

 _TODO_ construct a module dependency graph
+I now have a file for manually tracking this information.
+But an automated way of doing it might be better.
+Even if you use the manual data, it needs to be graphical.
+Really nice, would be if clicking on a module took you to its documentation.

 _TODO_ specification of dirichlet and neumann boundary conditions should make use of the species symbol